gerantonyk/RockPaperScissors/README.md

 You need to install metamask and have some Rinkeby ether to play.
 Each player should use a different EOA.
-You can get some from here:
+You can get some Rinkeby ETH from here: https://faucet.rinkeby.io/
-https://faucet.rinkeby.io/

 The game has three phases: